chgroeling/cpp_realtime_patterns/interpreter_pattern/README.md

-# Interpreter
+# Interpreter-Pattern

 ## Intent
-An interpreter executes a sequence of instructions directly, where the format of the instructions is predetermined.
+An interpreter is translating and executing a custom sequence of instructions defined by the programmer.
+By processing each instruction individually and performing its associated operation in real-time, the interpreter pattern allows for efficient and adaptable execution of user-defined languages.

 ## Notes
 * Normally, an interpreter is used together with a tokenizer.
 However, this must not necessarily be the case.
 To keep the examples simple, I have deliberately dispensed with a tokeniser and instead simply defined a token sequence in an array.